haacked/haackbar/README.md

 ### Customization

-To override the default structure and style of haacked-theme, simply create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file. e.g., to override the [`_includes/head.html `](_includes/head.html) file to specify a custom style path, create an `_includes` directory, copy `_includes/head.html` from haacked-theme gem folder to `<yoursite>/_includes` and start editing that file.
+To override the default structure and style of haackbar, simply create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file. e.g., to override the [`_includes/head.html `](_includes/head.html) file to specify a custom style path, create an `_includes` directory, copy `_includes/head.html` from haackbar gem folder to `<yoursite>/_includes` and start editing that file.

 The site's default CSS has now moved to a new place within the gem itself, [`assets/css/main.scss`](assets/css/main.scss).
 To **override the default CSS**, the file has to exist at your site source.
 Do either of the following:
 - Create a new instance of `main.scss` at site source.
   - Create a new file `main.scss` at `<your-site>/assets/css/`
   - Add the frontmatter dashes, and
-  - Add `@import "haacked-theme";`, to `<your-site>/assets/main.scss`
+  - Add `@import "haackbar";`, to `<your-site>/assets/main.scss`
   - Add your custom CSS to the file.
 - Download the file from this repo
   - Create  a new file `main.scss` at `<your-site>/assets/css/`